Perspective | The 5 biggest little lies tech CEOs told Congress — and us

 Google wants us to believe that its products only have our interest at heart.
 “We’ve always focused on providing users the most relevant information, and we rely on that trust for users to come back to Google every day,” Pichai said.

-But Rep. David N. Cicilline (D-RI) challenged that Google’s business model is actually incentivized to just show “whatever is most profitable for Google,” he said.
+But Rep. David N. Cicilline (D-R.I.) asserted that Google’s business model is actually incentivized to just show, as he put it, “whatever is most profitable for Google.”

 The reality is, Google’s answer to queries increasingly involves Google as an answer.
-A study published earlier this week by tech watchdog news outlet The Markup found that of 15,000 recent popular queries — such as “Alzheimer’s disease” — Google devoted 41 percent of the first page of mobile search results to its own sites and what it calls “direct answers,” which included information copied from other sources.
-Google spokesperson Lara Levin told The Markup it shouldn’t have counted “answers” as “Google.”
-(Google makes five times as much revenue through advertising on its own sites as it does selling ad space outside ones, The Markup reported.)
+A study published earlier this week by tech watchdog news outlet the Markup found that of 15,000 recent popular queries — such as “Alzheimer’s disease” — Google devoted 41 percent of the first page of mobile search results to its own sites and what it calls “direct answers,” which included information copied from other sources.
+Google spokesperson Lara Levin told the Markup it shouldn’t have counted “answers” as “Google.”
+(Google makes five times as much revenue through advertising on its own sites as it does selling ad space on outside sites, the outlet reported.)

 It’s not just Google that uses its power over the software we rely on for answers to privilege itself.
-Rep. Jamie Raskin (D-MD) asked Bezos about bias in Alexa, Amazon’s talking virtual assistant that owns more than 60 percent of the smart speaker market.
+Rep. Jamie B. Raskin (D-Md.) asked Bezos about bias in Alexa, Amazon’s talking virtual assistant that owns more than 60 percent of the smart-speaker market.
 Amazon’s own Prime Music is the Alexa’s default music service, he noted.

 And then Raskin asked why, when a customer asks Alexa to buy batteries, does Amazon’s talking AI recommend Amazon’s own brand?

-Bezos’ response to this was honest.
+Bezos’s response to this was honest.
 “I’m sure there are cases where we do promote our own products.
 This is, of course a common practice in business.
 And so it wouldn’t surprise me if Alexa sometimes does promote our own products.”

 5) Social media doesn’t profit from harmful information